 Not all evidence is created equal.
-Therefore, systematic reviews always consider the level of evidence in each research study before summarizing the information in a review.
+Therefore, systematic reviews always consider the quality of evidence in each research study before summarizing the information in a review.
 Some terms that you may see in a systematic review are the 'strength of the evidence' and the 'size of the effect'.

 How certain can you be that the stated evidence is a true measure of the benefits and harms of treatment?

 The quality of the evidence is determined by the methods used to minimise bias within a study design.
 Cochrane reviews are systematic assessments of all the relevant randomised controlled trials (RCTs), which give the highest level of evidence.
 Statistical precision is the degree of certainty about the existence of a true measured effect.